epylar/icecp-cli/README.md

-# icecp-tools
+# icecp-cli

-A collection of tools for operating on ICECP channels directly
+A collection of tools for operating on ICECP using the command line

 ### Install